Advertisement

 High-end resorts may dominate the travel landscape, but hidden gems abound if you know where to look.
 From cosy bed and breakfasts to lovely boutique hotels, countless accommodations offer comfort and charm without the hefty price tag.
 By venturing off the beaten path, I’ve discovered unique and affordable stays that provide a truly authentic experience.
 It’s amazing what you can find when you’re willing to explore a bit beyond the usual tourist spots.

-In , I found a small family-run guesthouse in the town of Rovinj, away from the more commercialized areas like Dubrovnik and Split.
+In , I found a small family-run guesthouse in the town of Rovinj, away from the more commercialized areas like and Split.
 This quaint coastal town offered a picturesque setting with cobblestone streets, colourful houses, and a vibrant local market.
 The guesthouse, tucked away in a quiet corner, provided a cosy room and warm hospitality, all for a fraction of the cost of a hotel in a more popular location.
 Exploring Rovinj felt like stepping back in time, with its old-world charm and unhurried pace.

 Rovinj streets

-Another hidden gem was a boutique hotel in Portugal's Douro Valley.
-Known for its terraced vineyards and scenic river views, the region is less frequented by tourists compared to or the Algarve.
+Another hidden gem was a boutique hotel in ‘s Douro Valley.
+Known for its terraced vineyards and scenic river views, the region is less frequented by tourists compared to or the .
 The hotel, a beautifully restored manor house, offered luxurious accommodations at a reasonable price.
 I spent my days touring local wineries, enjoying leisurely boat rides on the Douro River, and sampling delicious regional cuisine.
 The experience was incredibly enriching and far less crowded than the typical tourist hotspots.

-In , instead of staying in bustling Tokyo or Kyoto, I opted for a ryokan (traditional inn) in the town of Takayama.
+In Japan, instead of staying in bustling Tokyo or Kyoto, I opted for a ryokan (traditional inn) in the town of Takayama.
 Nestled in the Japanese Alps, Takayama is known for its well-preserved Edo-period streets and rich cultural heritage.
 The ryokan offered tatami-mat rooms, onsen (hot springs), and kaiseki (multi-course meals), providing an immersive Japanese experience.
 The town itself was charming and tranquil, with fewer tourists and more opportunities to connect with the local culture.

 3. Consider Alternative Accommodations